ballardtj/ballardtj.github.io/_posts/2025-04-01-parenthood-career-earning.md

 ## What the Data Shows: Parenthood, Gender, and Income

 We used data from the Household, Income and Labour Dynamics in Australia (HILDA) survey to track wages from 3,546 men and women in full-time work in the years before and after they became parents (specifically, their first child's birth).
 All earnings are adjusted to 2024 dollars to allow meaningful comparisons across time.
 Even before parenthood, our data showed a gap – men were earning more than women on average, reflecting the broader gender pay disparity.
-The figure below illustrates how this gap changes dramatically after childbirth:
+The figure below illustrates how this gap changes after becoming a parent:

 ![](/assets/images/3_gender_and_parenthood_impact_on_careers_plot.png)

 Average annual wage trajectories are shown for men (red line) and women (blue line) in the years before and after the birth of their first child (year 0 = birth of first child).
 Men's earnings show a steady upward trend through the transition to parenthood.
 Women's earnings rise before the child, peaking around the birth year, then drop sharply in the year after childbirth (blue dip), and only partially recover in subsequent years.
 Even five years later, mothers on average earn significantly less than fathers, and the gap is larger than it was before children.

 This pattern aligns with broader research findings: [women typically lose around 4% of hourly wages per child, while men gain about 6% for becoming fathers](https://medium.com/leveled-legislation/why-the-motherhood-penalty-fatherhood-bonus-are-more-than-just-feminist-issues-122592807466)​.
-The year immediately after childbirth is particularly challenging financially for women, and though mothers' wages recover gradually, they never catch up to their pre-baby trajectory.
+The year immediately after childbirth is particularly challenging financially for women, and though mothers' wages recover gradually, they never catch up to their pre-children trajectory.
 By five years into parenthood, women's pay often returns to its pre-children level, but by that time fathers have moved significantly ahead.

 In our data, fathers were earning about 30% (approximately $30k) more per year on average than mothers by five years after becoming a parent – a much larger gap than the one prior to parenthood.
 [One Australian study](https://treasury.gov.au/publication/p2023-372004) found that in the five years following childbirth, women's total earnings were 55% lower on average than they would have been otherwise, while men's earnings were not significantly affected​.